CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 # Matching of Internationalized Email Addresses in X.509 Certificates

-Equivalence comparisons with SmtpUTF8Mailbox consist of a domain part step and a local-part step.
-The comparison form for local-parts is always UTF-8.
+Equivalence comparisons with SmtpUTF8Mailbox consist of a domain part step and a Local-part step.
+The comparison form for Local-parts is always UTF-8.
 The comparison form for domain parts is always performed with the LDH-label ({{RFC5890}}) encoding of the relevant domain labels.
 The comparison of LDH-labels in domain parts reduces complexity for implementations of the certification path